The 4% Rule of Thumb for Financial Independence: A Simple Guide

 What Is the 4% Rule for FI?

 Financial Independence (FI) means your passive income covers your living costs, so paid work is optional.
 The FIRE movement helps you direct your time toward what matters—passions, projects, and people.
-With consistent saving and investing under the 4% rule, FI is realistic for many households.
+With consistent saving and investing under this rule, FI is realistic for many households.

 Mastering the Financial Independence 4 Rule